Meekb/Meekb/README.md

-### Hey there 👋 I'm Beth - she/her
+### Hello!
+Cześć! 👋 I'm Beth - she/her

 Big ol' nerd and passionate traveler
 Formerly worked in logistics operations for 15+ years
 Went to [Turing School](https://turing.edu/) in Jan 2021
 Working as a Full Stack Developer at Knight-Swift Transportation since August 2021

-- 🔭 My team is currently working on migrating an application from Vue 2 to Vue 3
+- 🔭 My team is currently working on migrating applications from Vue 2 to Vue 3
-- 🌱 Currently :
+- 🌱 I am Currently:
-    * Independently learning pure Ruby and I'm just about to start Rails
-    * [Ruby & Ranch: Build a Midwest Buffet](https://github.com/Meekb/BuildAMidwestBuffet) - An evolving test suite while I'm                   learning Ruby.
-Intended to be a practical example of writing and organizing Ruby tests and as a playful nod to Midwest culture, where       buffet lines are a beloved tradition
+    * Working on a GitHub portfolio overhaul for international job readiness
-    * Język Polski I - krok po kroku
+    * Język Polski A1
 - 🌏 Traveling the world is my greatest passion.
 Some items I have checked off my bucket list:
     * Stood upon The Great Wall of China
     * Rode a two-humped camel through the Gobi Desert